starkit/wsynphot/docs/index.rst

 ********

-This is an affiliated package for the AstroPy package.
-The documentation for this package is here:
+This is a package for doing synthetic photometry.

 .. toctree::
   :maxdepth: 2